Gregory S. Jones

 Overview

-Gregory S. Jones is an adjunct senior defense policy analyst at the RAND Corporation.
+Gregory S. Jones is an adjunct defense policy analyst at the RAND Corporation.
 His research has focused on the potential for terrorists and hostile countries to acquire and use nuclear, chemical, biological, and radiological weapons, and the formulation of policies and actions to control and counter these weapons.
-His most recent work examined ways to improve counterterrorism preparedness for the city of Pittsburgh.
-He is author or coauthor of more than 60 reports and articles.
+He is author or coauthor of more than 100 reports and articles.

 Recent Projects